multiversx/mx-docs/docs/sdk-and-tools/indices/transactions.md

 This page describes the structure of the `transactions` index (Elasticsearch), and also depicts a few examples of how to query it.

+That is, you will learn how to query Elasticsearch in order to fetch transactions.

 [comment]: # (mx-context-auto)

 ## _id